EIAgov/NEMS/README.md

 ## Getting help

-You can direct technical questions about the NEMS model to <EIA-NEMS-GITHUB@eia.gov>.
+You can direct questions about the NEMS model to <EIA-NEMS-GITHUB@eia.gov>.

 ## Discussion and development